To the relief of many Africa has been largely spared by Coronavirus… as an example Botswana has reported 1 death (yes I cherry picked this one).

 • Face masks are to be worn by all people at all times in public places;

 • Vehicles must carry only 50% of their passenger capacity;

 • Random temperature checks will continue to be conducted in public places; and

 • Social distancing of 1.5 m apart is required at all times.

-• International flights were banned on 22 March 2020, a reopening date has yet to be announced;
+• International flights were banned on 22 March 2020, and international flights to Entebbe will resume on October 1, 2020.

 • Local private and public vehicle movement is allowed with passenger numbers limited;

 • Hotels, restaurants and shops were permitted to reopen from the 4 June 2020, with social distancing measures in place; and

 • Face masks are to be worn by all people over the age of 6 years at all times in public places.